shaikh3533/pinergy-v2/database/README.md

 # 📊 Database SQL Scripts

-This folder contains all Supabase SQL scripts for the SPINERGY Table Tennis Club Management System.
+This folder contains all Supabase SQL scripts for the 15-Commercial SPINERGY Club Management System.

 ## ⚙️ **Setup Order (Run in This Order):**